 4. Manage multiple sites and experiences from one place

-You can share content, assets, payment methods, data, and more across properties, keeping the customer experience consistent and simplifying internal workflows.
-Microsites can be spun up quickly using templates and shared assets, and users can switch between them with one login.
+Share content, assets, data, and payment methods across properties to keep the customer experience consistent while streamlining internal workflows.
+Microsites can be spun up in minutes with shared templates and assets, and teams can switch between sites with one login.
+The result?
+Multi-site ecommerce management becomes not just possible, but practical.

 5. API architecture secures your future